 To understand what refined carbohydrates are, it’s first important to understand what carbohydrates are.
 Essentially, carbs are sugars.
 They break down in the body to create glucose, a major source of energy.
 Too many of the wrong kind of carbs (refined carbs like white bread, white rice, pap, cakes, cookies) spikes your blood glucose.

-Choosing the right carbs and cutting out all refined carbs is very important, but it’s also helpful to be able to count your carbs.
+Choosing the right carbs and cutting out as many refined carbs as you can is very important.
+It’s also helpful to be able to count your carbs.
 Counting the carbs you eat at every meal and pairing them with the correct dose of insulin can keep your blood sugar level closer to normal range.
 Here’s a guide to exactly how to count carbs.
 And here’s what normal blood sugar should be.

 Refined carbs include: